enoch-lightning/enoch-lightning/README.md

 ### Hi there I'm 楊光👋
 ## I am a NCU student.
-- 🔭I'm currently working on BCG project.
+- 🔭I'm currently working on the BCG project.

 - 🌱 I’m currently learning how to program.
 Including python and matlab.